 Two grids organized in three different planes (049)

-The Inbisa Tower case study permits us highlighting those subtle design strategies that make a building with four apparently identical facades be so suggestive.
+The Inbisa Tower case study enables us to highlight the subtle design strategies that make a building with four apparently identical façades so suggestive.

-The facade is organized from several overlapped grids.
-Pillars and slabs cladded in aluminum draw the main order: a grid of the scale of the structural system.
-Over this grid, some mullions define a second order of the scale of the windows.
+The façade is organized from several overlapping grids.
+Pillars and slabs cladded in aluminium create the main order: a grid on the scale of the structural system.
+Over this grid, some mullions define a second order on the scale of the windows.
 This second order runs literally over the first grid, regardless of whether what is behind is blind or transparent, breaking the rigidity and scale of the main order.

-Despite being the mullions that define the rhythm of the windows, the glass closure is framed between pillars and slabs, that is, between the elements that draw the greater order.
-The solar protections in the south orientation, formed by glass of low solar factor, are the only elements arranged between the mullions.
+Although it is the mullions that define the rhythm of the windows, the glass closure is framed between pillars and slabs, that is, between the elements that create the greater order.
+The solar protections on the south orientation, formed by glass with a low solar factor, are the only elements arranged between the mullions.

-Two grids organizing each façade, the same time that the elements in those grids are placed in three different planes.
-The plane of the glass is aligned with the inner face of the pillars on the south, east and west facades, reducing that way the incidence of direct solar radiation over it.
-In the south façade, the aforementioned solar protections hang from the outer face of the mullions.
-A game of shadows and reflections gives depth to the facade.
+Two grids organize each façade, while the elements in these grids are placed in three planes.
+The plane of the glass is aligned with the inner face of the pillars on the south, east and west façades, which reduces the incidence of direct solar radiation over it.
+On the south façade, the aforementioned solar protections hang from the outer face of the mullions.
+A game of shadows and reflections gives depth to the façade.